menickname/waafle/README.md

 The fields in detail:

 * **`CONTIG_NAME`**: the name of the contig from the input FASTA file.
 * **`CALL`**: indicates that this was an LGT contig.
 * **`CONTIG_LENGTH`**: the length of the contig in nucleotides.
 * **`MIN_MAX_SCORE`**: the minimum score for the pair of clades explaining the contig along the length of the contig. (i.e. the score for identifying this as a putative LGT contig, with a default threshold of 0.8.)
 * **`AVG_MAX_SCORE`**: the average score for the pair of clades explaining the contig (used for ranking multiple potential explanations of the contig).
 * **`SYNTENY`**: the pattern of genes assigned to the A or B clades along the contig. `*` indicates that the gene could be contributed by either clade; `~` indicates an ignored gene; `!` indicates a problem (should not occur).
 * **`DIRECTION`**: indicates this as a putative B-to-A transfer event, as determined from synteny (A genes flank the inserted B gene). `A?B` indicates that the direction was uncertain.
 * **`CLADE_A`**: the name of clade A.
 * **`CLADE_B`**: the name of clade B.
 * **`LCA`**: the lowest common ancestor of clades A and B. A higher-level LCA indicates a more remote LGT event.
 * **`MELDED_A`**: if using a meld reporting option, the individual melded clades will be listed here.
 For example, if a contig could be explained by a transfer from *Genus_1 species_1.1* to either *Genus_2 species_2.1* or *Genus_2 species_2.2*, this field would list `species_2.1; species 2.2` and *Genus 2* would be given as `CLADE_A`.
 * **`MELDED_B`**: *see above*.
 * **`TAXONOMY_A`**: the full taxonomy of `CLADE_A`.
 * **`TAXONOMY_B`**: the full taxonomy of `CLADE_B`.
 * **`LOCI`**: Ccordinates of the loci (genes) that were considered for this contig in format `START:STOP:STRAND`.
 * **`ANNOTATIONS:UNIPROT`**: indicates that UniProt annotations were provided for the genes in the input sequence database (in format `UNIPROT=IDENTIFIER`).
 The best-scoring UniProt annotation for each gene is given here.
 (Additional annotations would appear as additional, similarly-formatted columns in the output.)

-## Advanced topics

-### LGT event-level quality control
+## Contig-level quality control

 The WAAFLE workflow described above has been optimized to distinguish LGTs from other biological events (e.g. gene deletion).
 However, it cannot intrinsically identify spurious LGTs resulting from misassembly (e.g. chimerism).
-For this, we provide a separate method, `waafle_qc`.
+For this, we provide a separate method, the scripts `waafle_junctions` and `waafle_qc`.

-`waafle_qc` maps reads to contigs to evaluate gene-gene junctions (involved in LGTs or otherwise). `waafle_qc` considers a contig to be "OK" if all of its junctions are supported.
-A junction is supported if one of the followed two conditions to be true:
+### Quantifying junction support with `waafle_junctions`

+`waafle_junctions` maps reads to contigs to quantify support for individiual gene-gene junctions.
+Specifically, two forms of support are considered/computed:

-1. Multiple sequencing fragments (paired reads) engulf the junction.
-This criterion is most applicable to junctions that are smaller than typical sequencing insert sizes (0-200 nts).
+1. Sequencing fragments (paired reads) that span the gene-gene junction.
+These are less common for junctions that are larger than typical sequencing insert sizes (~300 nts).

-2. The junction is well covered relative to its flanking genes.
-This criterion is most applicable to longer junctions (>200 nts).
+2. Relative junction coverage compared to the mean coverage of the two flanking genes.
+If the junction is not well covered relative to its flanking genes, it may represent a non-biological overlap.

-A sample call to `waafle_qc` might look like:
+A sample call to `waafle_junctions` looks like:

 ```
 $ waafle_qc \